-A beneficiary is someone who gets your stuff when you die.
-That’s the bare bones definition.
-Now, here’s the longer explanation: a beneficiary is a person or organization (nonprofit or charity) you name in certain legal documents—like a will or a life insurance policy—to receive all or some of your assets (money and other stuff you own) when you pass away.
+A beneficiary is a person or organization (nonprofit or charity) you name in certain legal documents—like a will or a life insurance policy—to receive all or some of your assets (i.e your stuff) when you pass away.
 You can list more than one beneficiary, and you don’t have to choose a relative.
 Here are some examples of beneficiaries:

 - A person (or multiple people)

 - The trustee of a trust you’ve set up

 - A minor (child under 18 years of age)

 - Your estate (in the case of a life insurance policy)